vippsas/vipps-magento-v1/README.md

 This means there will be no more security patches to the plattform.
 The consequence of this is an increased risk of data breaches.
-Vipps strongly recommend to take urgent action for migrating to Magento 2 or other plattforms.
+Vipps strongly recommends to take urgent action for migrating to Magento 2 or other plattforms.

 You can find more information about Vipps payment module for Magento 2 [here](https://github.com/vippsas/vipps-magento).